johnalison/WorkingPhilosophy/Books.md

 # Fumble Rules (guide to grammar and usage)
  - Overly clever, not enough actionable informaiton.
- - Some of it: kill "with regaurd to", "with reference to", "on account of", "by means of", "as regaurds", "with the exception of"
+ - Some of it: kill "with regard to", "with reference to", "on account of", "by means of", "as regards", "with the exception of"

 # David Foster Wallace Bio ("Every Love Story Is a Ghost Story")
   - Good
   - Serous mental problems, Big pot and alcohol problems, big into AA.
   - Interested in Buddhism
   - "There world is everything that is the case" (Tractatus.
-Walace though one of the best opening lines in western it.)
+Wallace though one of the best opening lines in western it.)
   - Does our understanding of what we experience derive from objective reality or from cognitive limitations with us ?
 (Is language window or cage?)
   - Do we have real existence outside of what we do/say/perceive?
 Are these really under our control?
   - Infinite Jest: